squareroundforest/domdodom/readme.md

 ##### Setting props

-Setting props and tag attributes happens by passing an object or an array (or more, in fact) to a node.
+Setting props and tag attributes happens by passing an object to a node.
 It creates a new node, leaving the original (tag.p) unchanged:

 ```JS
 tag.p({"class": "normal-text"})